Code-by-Hamza/Expense-Tracker/README.md

 # Expense Tracker

 A simple command-line expense tracker written in Python.
-This tool allows you to add, view (Sorted by date), search, delete, and analyze your expenses, analyze by category,edit expenses, storing all data in a local JSON file.
+This tool allows you to add, view (Sorted by date), search, delete, and analyze your expenses, analyze by category,edit expenses,create a csv file, storing all data in a local JSON file.

 ## Features
 - **Add Expense:** Enter amount and category to log a new expense.